opensearch-project/opensearch-benchmark-workloads/CONTRIBUTING.md

 # Contributor Guidelines

 This repository contains the default workload specifications for the OpenSearch benchmarking tool [OpenSearch Benchmark](https://github.com/opensearch-project/OpenSearch-Benchmark).
-This is a general guide on best practices for contributing to this repository.
+This document is a general guide on best practices for contributing to this repository.

 ## Contents
 - [Contributing a change to existing workload(s)](#contributing-a-change-to-existing-workloads)